NECCO Wafers maker at risk of going out of business; candy stores react

 But plenty have been eaten too.
 McDonald's determined to keep the sugar rush going at Candyality, ordering four times her normal inventory of NECCO products to keep up with rising demand.

 Chicagoland isn't the only area feeling the impact.
-The Boston Globe reported one woman asked candy wholesaler Candystore.com to turn over all of its stock in exchance for her 2003 Honda Accord.
+The Boston Globe reported one woman asked candy wholesaler Candystore.com to turn over all of its stock in exchange for her 2003 Honda Accord.

 "You can put them in a dark closet and they'll last forever," promised McDonald, though she's hoping it won't come to hoarding these now endangered treats.